YeongLIM99/fyp-course-management/README.md

 11. View own results (trainee)

 For the 6th function, the conditions to be examined are:
-a.
-Identity of the request user as a trainee
+- Identity of the request user as a trainee
-b.
-Not completed or enrolled the course at the moment
+- Not completed or enrolled the course at the moment
-c.
-Course having at least 1 vacancy left
+- Course having at least 1 vacancy left
-d.
-Trainee have completed the prerequisite course of the selected course if exist
+- Trainee have completed the prerequisite course of the selected course if exist
-e.
-Enrolment request is done in duration of enrolment data
+- Enrolment request is done in duration of enrolment data

-Further details can be checked in the text files and charts that I attached in the repo.
+##### Further details can be checked in the text files and charts that I attached in the repo.